 All Final Assessment Activities must be moderated by the allocated moderator.
-The moderator should review a random blind selection of all final assessments including exams (minimum of 10% of all assessment + all failing grades) to ensure consistency across all courses.
+The moderator should review a random blind selection of all final assessments (minimum of 10% of all assessments with at least one A-grade, B-grade, and C-grade + all failing grades) to ensure consistency across all courses.

 The moderator must be supplied with the assessment questions and answers and the course syllabi to identify aligned PLO's and CLO's.
-The moderator should moderate the following number of papers:
+Final assessments must be double marked as per the table below:

 GRADE LEVEL MINIMUM NO. OF PAPERS MAXIMUM NO. OF PAPERS

-A
+Α 1 10% of course cohort

-В 10% of course cohort
+В 1 10% of course cohort

-C
+С 1 10% of course cohort

 FAIL All fail grade final assessments